NHOrus/srwq-compilation/episode-15.md

 "I'm no mastermind or spy, but I'm good with blades."

-"Y-you won't hurt me....that way...."
+"Y-you won't hurt me... that way..."
 Tears start forming at the corner of her eyes, but she blinks them away.

 The guard is looking quite concerned now.
 "Miss, are you the actual interrogater?"

-ANY RESPONSE TO HIM?

-AND CAN WE CONCENTRATE LESS ON THE FORMAT OF THE TORTURE AND MORE ON WHAT WE ACTUALLY WANT TO FIND OUT?
-Anonymous Fri 12 Feb 2010 05:30:03 No.4517140 Report
->>4517118
-Sure.
-We want to find out if anyone's coming here, what the SRX Project is about, and any information on her bosses we can drag out of her.
-Stealthyboy !fchRKomfls Fri 12 Feb 2010 05:31:03 No.4517145 Report
->>4517118
-Just stare at the guard until he shuts up if he knows what's good for him.
-One body bleeds as well as another, although Shine's does look nicer.
-Sciencegar Sciencebolt Fri 12 Feb 2010 05:56:03 No.4517294 Report
-Quoted By: >>4517314 >>4517326 >>4517364
 "What does it look like I am?"

-"Er, well...it's just..."
+"Er, well... it's just..."

 "You think I don't know what I'm doing?"